deepak9927/portfolio/README.md

 3. **Set up Appwrite**

-   a.
-Create a new project on [Appwrite Cloud](https://cloud.appwrite.io) or self-hosted instance
+   - Create an account at [Appwrite Cloud](https://cloud.appwrite.io)

-   b.
-Create a new database (optional, for future quiz persistence)
+   - Create a new project
+   - In the project settings, add your local development URL (http://localhost:3000)
+   - Go to Auth settings and enable Email/Password authentication

-   c.
-Copy your project credentials
+   - Copy your Project ID and Endpoint

 4. **Configure environment variables**